 Informal Process Informal assistance

 The complainant may talk with one of the designated Process Coordinators.
 This discussion will allow for a review of the various options available to the complainant including but not limited to informal discussion with the respondent in the presence of a third party.
 The informal process cannot result in a formal discipline sanction for the accused person.
 However, upon request, when deemed appropriate by the university protective action may be implemented.

 At any time, the complainant has the right to end the informal process and begin the formal stage of the complaint process.

 Also, the University reserves the right to pursue a formal investigation if there is a possibility that one or more members of the community may be harmed by a failure to follow-up on the incident, or it is in the University’s best interest to investigate the alleged incident.

 Formal Process Investigation

-2.The Dean of Students, the Associate Vice President for Human Resources, or the Affirmative Action Officer will contact the respondent in writing informing him/her of a formal investigation and any allegations made against that person, his or her rights, and any conditions that may affect current status as a student/employee.
+2.The Dean of Students, General Counsel and Chief Human Resources Officer, or the Affirmative Action Officer will contact the respondent in writing informing him/her of a formal investigation and any allegations made against that person, his or her rights, and any conditions that may affect current status as a student/employee.

 4.The complainant and respondent may have one support person and/or attorney accompany them throughout the process.
 The support person/attorney will be allowed to consult with the individual but not participate in any of the proceedings.